blei-lab/treeffuser/README.rst

 Here's a simple example demonstrating the usage of Treeffuser.

-We generate an heteroscedastic response with a sinusoidal mean and fat tails.
+We generate an heteroscedastic response with a sinusoidal mean and heavy tails.

 .. code-block:: python